sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Testing, shows defects, but it cannot proof that there are not defects.
 Testing increases the asurance over the system, because when a bug is found and it corrected, the likehood (the chance) that remaining bugs may exist is lower.
 But even in the case, that no defects can be found any further, that is no proof that there aren't any.

 **2- Exhaustive testing is impossible** <br>
-Testing of all the possible combinations of a system is impossible.
-So to determine how much testing should be dont, an estimation of the risks, risk analysys and priorities, must be done.
+Testing of all the possible combinations of a system is impossible, and it would require and infinite amount of time .
+So to determine how much testing should be dont, an estimation of the risks, risk analisys and priorities, must be done.
 The testing will stop, when there is certainty that the systems complies.

 **3- Early testing** <br>
 Testing activities should be started as soon as possible in the system development live.
 (TDD - explain this!!!)